 ESPN’s new streaming service called ESPN+ shows daily MLB and NHL games and other programs for $4.99 per month.
 But there’s no ESPN live stream.
 You can’t watch ESPN2, ESPN3 or ESPNews on the service.

-There will be a huge number of exclusive college football games and UFC events.
+There will be a huge number of exclusive college basketball games and UFC events.

-This year, ESPN+ will live stream 300 college football games from 12 conferences.
+This year, ESPN+ will live stream 1500 college basketball games from 17 conferences.

 What’s the best way to watch ESPN without cable?